Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Château Mercian Nagano Chardonnay シャトー・メルシャン 長野シャルドネ 2015

-A beautifully crafted wine, once again, served with a "Pan-Seared Kuruma King Prawn" and scallion
+Once again, it is a beautifully crafted wine served with a "Pan-Seared Kuruma King Prawn" and scallion.

 Served by (then) Executive Chef Fung (Man Ip) himself, below serving the "Pan-Seared Kuruma King Prawn" and scallion (at Dynasty Garden)